StarRocks/starrocks/docs/reference/System_variable.md

 Used for MySQL client compatibility.
 No practical usage.

+* enable_materialized_view_union_rewrite

+Boolean value to control if to enable materialized view Union query rewrite.
+Default: `true`.

+* enable_rule_based_materialized_view_rewrite

+Boolean value to control if to enable rule-based materialized view query rewrite.
+This variable is mainly used in single-table query rewrite.
+Default: `true`.

 * enable_profile

 Used to set whether the profile of the query needs to be viewed.
 The default is false, meaning no profile is required.